Where Creative Minds Meet

 Top Ten Tennis Player

 *1978: The tennis player from Bottmingen near Basel made it to the top ten of the ATP ranking.
 She won several spectacular matches against No. 1 players like Steffi Graf, Martina Hingis and Serena Williams.
 She resigned in 2011 after 16 years of international world-class tennis.
+It has been providing commentary for Swiss Fedcup games aired on Swiss television since 2016.

 *1925, †1991: Jean Tinguely – the man who turned scrap into art – grew up in Basel.
 He was trained as an interior decorator at the local trade school.
 After his wedding to Eva Aeppli, he moved to Paris but remained closely connected to Basel throughout his life.
 Tinguely’s «Carnival Fountain» near the theatre is a magical spot right in the city centre that captivates passers-by.
 Many other works are on display at the «Museum Jean Tinguely» in Basel.
 His second wife was the famous artist Niki de Saint Phalle, whom he married in 1971.